 I knew exactly how she died before I opened the obituary.
 I took a deep breath and clicked on it.

 She took her own life, just as I thought.
 It didn’t actually say ‘suicide’ or ‘took her own life’, but the request for where donations be made in her name, confirmed it.
 She was never suicidal, or so I thought, but with her mental health issues, once I saw the obituary, I didn’t even consider ‘accident’ or ‘disease’.
 I just knew.

 She died last December.

-I saw she had a facebook page, so I checked it out.
-It’s mostly public, so I could see her wall.
-She was posting a lot two days before her death…long paragraphs in response to simple greetings or statements – using lots of caps and exclamation points.
-She was manic..I’d seen it many times in person.
+I saw she had a facebook page, so clicked over to it.
+It’s mostly public, so I could see pretty much all of her wall and photos.
+She was posting a lot two days before her death, long paragraphs in response to simple greetings or statements – using a lot of capital letters and exclamation points.
+She was manic..I’d seen it many times in person and heard it too many times over the phone.
 I could hear the rise and fall of her voice through the text.

 Since learning of her death, I’ve spoken to some who knew her, including her ex-boyfriend who is a friend of mine, and through whom we met A lot of them say..she was gorgeous, why would she kill herself?

 They don’t understand.
 Yeah, she was gorgeous, but she didn’t care.
 Looks don’t trump or fix mental anguish..looks are surface.
 Beneath her hard-boiled exterior was a soft-boiled core, and undoubtedly, something or someone dipped their crusty toast into it too many times, licking any extraneous yolk off their fingers with evil glee.
 Her demons were not all imagined.

 After the horrific bombings in Boston, which hit close to home because I went to college in Boston, just a hop, skip and jump from Boylston street, and now this….I was spent emotionally.